janet-dev/ci-milestone-project-4/DEPLOYMENT.md

 The app should be deployed, albeit without the static files as we are yet to set these up.

 * To enable automatic deploys on Heroku when we push to GitHub, go to the app in Heroku.

-On the deploy tab,
+On the deploy tab
 <h2 align="left"><img src="docs/pictures/deploy-heroku.jpg"></h2>
-set it to connect to GitHub
+Set it to connect to GitHub
 <h2 align="left"><img src="docs/pictures/deploy-heroku-github.png"></h2>
 Search for your repository and then click *connect*.
 <h2 align="left"><img src="docs/pictures/deploy-heroku-repo.png"></h2>
 Once connected, you should see
 <h2 align="left"><img src="docs/pictures/deploy-heroku-connect.png"></h2>
-Then click *Enable Automatic Deploys*.
+Then click *Enable Automatic Deploys*
 <h2 align="left"><img src="docs/pictures/deploy-heroku-enable.png"></h2>
 After which you should see
 <h2 align="left"><img src="docs/pictures/deploy-heroku-auto.jpg"></h2>